porrasm/tiralabra-tank-game-ai/Documentation/design-document.md

     ...
 }
 ```

+i is the bit index, which also acts as a direction.

 Each edge is processed and the GetChild method checks if the allowed byte had bit index i set to 1.